ambitus/linux-containers/examples/express-gateway/README.md

 ![Exposing a z/OS API via a ZCX-based API gateway](images/architecture_overview.png)

 The exploration and results were achieved within 1 working day, over the course of approximately 3-4 hours, and in-between meetings.
-This seemingly frivolous detail is meant to highlight the simplicity of using container-based offerings, and ZCX, despite the fact that I had no previous awareness of express-gateway, only limited experience with docker CLI, but extensive experience with the z/OS platform.
+This seemingly frivolous detail is meant to highlight the simplicity of using container-based offerings, and ZCX, despite having no previous awareness of express-gateway, only limited experience with docker CLI, but extensive experience with the z/OS platform.

 ## What is “express-gateway”?